typesense/showcase-boolean-search-games/TUTORIAL.md

     const queryString = '*';
     return [buildQueryObject(queryString, filterBy, false)];
   } else {
-    // Could have multiple undefined tags - create separate queries for each return undefinedQueryValues.map(undefinedValue => {
+    // If there are multiple undefined tags, create separate queries for each return undefinedQueryValues.map(undefinedValue => {
       const allFilterParts = [];
       if (definedFilterBy) {